spark159/condense-seq/README.md

 ## IPython notebook
 All further analysis and graph generation are documented in IPython notebooks, which can be found in the *ipython_notebooks* folder

+## Data deposition
+All raw FASTQ files and processed data have been deposited in NCBI GEO under accession number GSE252941.

 ## Publication

 [1] https://www.biorxiv.org/content/10.1101/2023.12.08.570828v1